fabba/WhackAMole/doc/DesignDoc.md

 		Set the surface and the mainpanel in the mainthread public void run
-		Will run the application and will update the draws in main panel if moleAppearance time > elapsedTime
+		Will run the application and will update the draws in main panel
-	 		Destroy mole
-	 		set New Mole

-		draw the new mole at the new position